Joint Spectral Radius and Path-Complete Graph Lyapunov Functions: Further analysis of a particular family of path-complete graphs

+We have $\hat{\rho}_{\mathcal{V}^{SOS,4}}(\mathcal{A})=21.411,$ but $\hat{\rho}_{\mathcal{V}^{SOS,4}}(\mathcal{A}^T)=21.214$ (up to three significant digits). \amal{This phenomenon is \emph{not} due to the SOS relaxation and should be attributed to common quartic polynomial Lyapunov functions more generally.
+We know this because all five polynomial nonnegativity conditions in this problem (on the Lyapunov function and its decrements w.r.t. the four matrices) are imposed on ternary quartic forms.
+It is known from an old result of Hilbert~\cite{Hilbert_1888} that all nonnegative ternary quartic forms are SOS.} \end{example}

 Similarly, the bound obtained by non-convex inequalities proposed in~\cite{dual_LMI_diff_inclusions} is not invariant under transposing the matrices.
 For such methods, one would have to run the numerical optimization twice---once for the set $\mathcal{A}$ and once for the set $\mathcal{A}^T$---and then pick the better bound of the two.
 We will show that by contrast, the bound obtained from the LMIs in (\ref{eq:HSCC.lmis}) and (\ref{eq:dual.HSCC.lmis}) are invariant under transposing the matrices.
-Before we do that, let us prove a general result which states that for path-complete graphs with quadratic Lyapunov functions as nodes, transposing the matrices has the same effect as dualizing the graph.
+Before we do that, let us prove a general result which states that for path-complete graphs with quadratic Lyapunov functions as nodes, transposing the matrices has the same effect as dualizing the graph. \amal{We are grateful to a reviewer who kindly made us aware that an independent and earlier proof of this fact for certain families of path-complete graphs appears in~\cite{LeeK09}.}

 \begin{theorem} Let $G(N,E)$ be a path-complete graph, and let $G^\prime(N,E^\prime)$ be its dual graph.
 Then,

 \end{theorem}

 \begin{proof} For ease of notation, we prove the claim for the case where the edge labels of $G(N,E)$ have length one.
 The proof of the general case is identical.
 Pick an arbitrary edge $(i,j)\in E$ going from node $i$ to node $j$ and labeled with some matrix $A_l\in\mathcal{A}$.
 By the application of the Schur complement we have